piotr-machura/plainsync/README.md

 ## Plainsync client
 You can run client directly from terminal with command `python ps_client.py`.
 Once opened, you can log in by typing login and password.
+In the main window, on the left side you can see your files.
+First column contains names of files you own and files shared with you.
+Next columns contain information such as: date of creation, date of last edit and recent editor.

 ### Options available
 As a user, you can use this options: